MicrosoftDocs/dynamics-365-customer-engagement/ce/teams-integration/teams-integration.md

 > [!div class="mx-imgBorder"]
 > ![Features of Microsoft Teams app](media/teams-intro.png "Features of Microsoft Teams app")

 With the Dynamics 365 for Microsoft Teams integration, add app features that you rely on, to the Microsoft Teams app you collaborate with.
-This lets you easily work with Common Data Service customer information and share files directly from Microsoft Teams.
+This lets you easily work with your customer information and share files directly from Microsoft Teams.

-- Access Common Data Service records by adding a Dynamics 365 tab into the Microsoft Teams channel.
+- Access customer engagement apps records by adding a Dynamics 365 tab into the Microsoft Teams channel.
 Collaborate at a large scale not only on a single app record (like a sales opportunity) but also on multiple records.
-- Use Microsoft Teams integration to seamlessly collaborate on documents between Common Data Service and Microsoft Teams.
+- Use Microsoft Teams integration to seamlessly collaborate on documents between customer engagement apps and Microsoft Teams.
 - Collaborate on a set of records, such as *active opportunity* using Microsoft Teams conversation and easily access records on the go using the Dynamics 365 bot for Microsoft Teams mobile app.

 > [!VIDEO https://www.youtube.com/embed/u0DaRzZDAPc]